pingidentity/pingaccess-go-client/docs/AdminConfiguration.md

 `func (o *AdminConfiguration) HasHttpsProxyId() bool`

 HasHttpsProxyId returns a boolean if a field has been set.

+### GetStaleEngineTimeout

+`func (o *AdminConfiguration) GetStaleEngineTimeout() int32`

+GetStaleEngineTimeout returns the StaleEngineTimeout field if non-nil, zero value otherwise.

+### GetStaleEngineTimeoutOk

+`func (o *AdminConfiguration) GetStaleEngineTimeoutOk() (*int32, bool)`

+GetStaleEngineTimeoutOk returns a tuple with the StaleEngineTimeout field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStaleEngineTimeout

+`func (o *AdminConfiguration) SetStaleEngineTimeout(v int32)`

+SetStaleEngineTimeout sets StaleEngineTimeout field to given value.

+### HasStaleEngineTimeout

+`func (o *AdminConfiguration) HasStaleEngineTimeout() bool`

+HasStaleEngineTimeout returns a boolean if a field has been set.

+### GetStaleEngineTimeoutEnabled

+`func (o *AdminConfiguration) GetStaleEngineTimeoutEnabled() bool`

+GetStaleEngineTimeoutEnabled returns the StaleEngineTimeoutEnabled field if non-nil, zero value otherwise.

+### GetStaleEngineTimeoutEnabledOk

+`func (o *AdminConfiguration) GetStaleEngineTimeoutEnabledOk() (*bool, bool)`

+GetStaleEngineTimeoutEnabledOk returns a tuple with the StaleEngineTimeoutEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStaleEngineTimeoutEnabled

+`func (o *AdminConfiguration) SetStaleEngineTimeoutEnabled(v bool)`

+SetStaleEngineTimeoutEnabled sets StaleEngineTimeoutEnabled field to given value.

+### HasStaleEngineTimeoutEnabled

+`func (o *AdminConfiguration) HasStaleEngineTimeoutEnabled() bool`

+HasStaleEngineTimeoutEnabled returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)